thiagopod17/GEVStableGarch/README.md

 R package for ARMA-GARCH or ARMA-APARCH estimation with GEV (Generalized Extreme Value) or Stable distributions

 #   Things to do

     - Include the gev restriction of stationarity into the model and test it.
     - Test GEV density to see why qsi < 0 is somewhat frequent in real data estimation.
+Notice that the Zhao paper has qsi > 0.
     - Install the package "stable" from Nolan, J.P. and test the function GSgarch.Fit.
     - Test the estimation using the "sqp.restriction" algorithm.
-    - Test my arma.filter function more deeply.
     - Test the stable.moment.stationarity function using the particular cases provided in Mittinik et al (2002).
     - Implementar overload do metodo print para objetos da classe fGEVSTABLEGARCH